leondz/aclsigsec-web/content/workshop/_index.md

 qualitative research, and work that provides novel information about LLMSEC practice and context.

 ### War stories
 Following cybersecurity tradition,
 LLMSEC also welcomes "war stories", that is, accounts of security investigations, that are informative to broader audiences.
 War story submissions need not provide novel quantitative empirical results, but should be illuminating and helpful to the workshop audience.
 Up to four pages, with references, appendices, and compulsory sections excluded from the limit.

+### Submission link

+This section will be updated with the submission link when available.

 ## Important Dates